 If you are income-eligible, Emergency Temporary Assistance may be available from New York state, through local departments of social services.
 Payment of past-due bills may be available if your utilities are shut off or are about to be shut off, or you have a 72-hour disconnect notice.

 For more information about Emergency/Temporary Assistance, visit the New York State Office of Temporary and Disability Assistance website, New York State myBenefits website, or contact your local Department of Social Services.

 Care & Share

 This National Grid program administered by HeartShare Human Services of NY helps qualified households meet their home heating needs.
-The program will open in February 2021.
+The program opened in February 2021.
 To qualify for a $200 grant, you must be a National Grid customer whose household meets the income guidelines of the Home Energy Assistance Program (HEAP), as listed in the chart above.
 Customers may apply once per year when they have exhausted all HEAP assistance.
 For more information on how to apply, call 1-855-852-2736 or visit a participating Care & Share office.